Tasha Pointer

-Natasha Pointer (born June 27, 1979) is an American basketball coach and former player who is currently the head women's basketball coach at the University of Illinois at Chicago.
+Natasha Pointer (born June 27, 1979) is an American basketball coach and former player who is currently the head women's basketball coach at Kean University.
 She was drafted in the fourth round of the 2001 WNBA draft by the Portland Fire with the 52nd overall pick.

 Playing career

 Pointer played college basketball at Rutgers, where she was a four-year starter as a point guard.
 At Rutgers, she was the first person in the history of the Big East Conference to record more than 1,000 points, 700 assists, 500 rebounds, and 250 steals as well as the first player to record a triple-double in the history of Rutgers women's basketball.

 Pointer was drafted by the Portland Fire with the 52nd overall pick in the 2001 WNBA draft, but did not make the final roster.
 She was later selected by the Chicago Blaze in the third round of the National Women's Basketball League draft in 2004 and played two games with them.
 Pointer was later signed by the New York Liberty but was waived a month later.